Perceptron: Perceptrons (1969)

-A 2022 article states that the Mark 1 Perceptron was "part of a previously secret four-year NPIC [the US' National Photographic Interpretation Center] effort from 1963 through 1966 to develop this algorithm into a useful tool for photo-interpreters".
+Subsequent work

+Rosenblatt continued working on perceptrons despite diminishing funding.
+The last attempt was Tobermory, built between 1961 and 1967, built for speech recognition.
+It occupied an entire room.
+It had 4 layers with 12,000 weights implemented by toroidal magnetic cores.
+By the time of its completion, simulation on digital computers had become faster than purpose-built perceptron machines.
+He died in a boating accident in 1971.

+A simulation program for neural networks was written for IBM 7090/7094, and was used to study various pattern recognition applications, such as character recognition, particle tracks in bubble-chamber photographs; phoneme, isolated word, and continuous speech recognition; speaker verification; and center-of-attention mechanisms for image processing.

-The kernel perceptron algorithm was already introduced in 1964 by Aizerman et al. Margin bounds guarantees were given for the Perceptron algorithm in the general non-separable case first by Freund and Schapire (1998), and more recently by Mohri and Rostamizadeh (2013) who extend previous results and give new L1 bounds.
+The kernel perceptron algorithm was already introduced in 1964 by Aizerman et al. Margin bounds guarantees were given for the Perceptron algorithm in the general non-separable case first by Freund and Schapire (1998), and more recently by Mohri and Rostamizadeh (2013) who extend previous results and give new and more favorable L1 bounds.

 The perceptron is a simplified model of a biological neuron.
 While the complexity of biological neuron models is often required to fully understand neural behavior, research suggests a perceptron-like linear model can produce some behavior seen in real neurons.

+The solution spaces of decision boundaries for all binary functions and learning behaviors are studied in.

 Definition

 In the modern sense, the perceptron is an algorithm for learning a binary classifier called a threshold function: a function that maps its input $\mathbf{x}$ (a real-valued vector) to an output value $f(\mathbf{x})$ (a single binary value):